Bira/octopus-carnival/_drafts/hells-rebels-06-part-02.md

 is a custom mechanic that will affect how hard the final boss fight is.

-Every time the PCs resolve a haunting, Barzilai's spirit lashes out and they get a vision about the Soul Anchor - that's how they learn his heart is there, and how to get to the place.
+Every time the PCs resolve a haunting, Barzilai's spirit lashes out and they get a vision about the Soul Anchor.
+That's how they learn his heart is there, and how to get to the place.

 ### The Hounds of Old Kintargo